Place library or personal material on reserve for the use of students enrolled in a course

 - Please allow some time for the purchase and processing of required faculty textbooks.

-Request books and articles available through interlibrary loan and document delivery services.\
+AUD faculty may request books and articles available through interlibrary loan and document delivery services.

 AUD Library observes recognised interlibrary loan conventions

 - Works and copies are requested to meet faculty's private study and research needs.